-Google Inc., Twitter, Microsoft Corp. and other U.S. technology companies are finding ways large and small to help out in the wake of last week's earthquake in Japan and the resulting tsunami.
+Google, Twitter and other technology companies are finding ways to help following last week's earthquake in Japan.

-Web retailer Amazon.com Inc. and Web portal pioneer Yahoo Inc. have both added links to their home page encouraging people to donate to support the relief efforts.
+Amazon.com Inc. and Yahoo Inc. have links on their home pages encouraging people to donate to the relief efforts.